cheesedongjin/Branching-Novel-Tools/README.md

 @start: intro
 @show-disabled: true
 ! coins = 5
-; This is a comment line
+! gems = 1      ; This is a side comment
+;
+This whole block is ignored
+;

 @chapter intro: Prologue
 # intro